Custom Root CA

 Supporting Custom Root CA

 Some installation environments use internal root certificate authorities for encrypting and establishing trust between servers.
-If using a root certificate, you may need to imported and mark it as a trusted certificate at CircleCI Enterprise instances.
-CircleCI will respect such trust when communicating with GitHub and webhook api calls.
+If using a root certificate, you may need to import and mark it as a trusted certificate at CircleCI Enterprise instances.
+CircleCI will respect such trust when communicating with GitHub and webhook API calls.

-You can establish that trust by ssh into the Services box machine as
+You can establish that trust if you SSH into the Services box machine as

 $ # Let's trust the root CA -- but first confirm that the root CA isn't trusted $ curl -I https://ghe.example.com/ $ # The previous command should fail with root CA error $ # Now let's add it to the trusted store $ sudo ccie-ssl-ca-certificate-install internal_root_ca.crt $ # or something like `curl -k https://path_to_internal_crt | sudo ccie-ssl-ca-certificate-install $ # Now confirm that the cert got imported correctly -- this time it should work $ curl -I https://ghe.example.com/